Recording practices of the Beatles: The Beatles

 Engineers and other Abbey Road staff have reported that the Beatles would try to take advantage of accidental occurrences in the recording process; "I Feel Fine" and "It's All Too Much"'s feedback and "Long, Long, Long"'s resonating glass bottle (towards the end of the track) are examples of this.
 In other instances the group deliberately toyed with situations and techniques which would foster chance effects, such as the live (and thereby unpredictable) mixing of a UK radio broadcast into the fade of "I Am the Walrus" or the chaotic assemblage of "Tomorrow Never Knows".

 The Beatles' song "You Like Me Too Much" has one of the earliest examples of this technique: the Beatles recorded the electric piano through a Hammond B-3's rotating Leslie speaker, a 122 or 122RV, a trick they would come back to over and over again.
 (At the end of the intro, the switching off of the Leslie is audible.)
 Also on "Tomorrow Never Knows" the vocal was sent through a Leslie speaker.
 Although not the first recorded vocal use of a Leslie speaker, the technique would later be used by the Grateful Dead, Cream, The Moody Blues and others.

-All of the Beatles had Brenell tape recorders at home, which allowed them to record out of the studio.
+All of the Beatles had Brenell tape recorders at home, which allowed them to record outside of the studio.
 Some of their home experiments were used at Abbey Road and ended up on finished masters, in particular on "Tomorrow Never Knows".